We have guides to help you migrate your data from your previous provider.

 Convert Automatic DigitalOcean Backups into Snapshots

-When you enable backups on a Droplet, we automatically create a full disk image of the Droplet every week.
+When you enable backups on a Droplet, we automatically create a full disk image of the Droplet either weekly or daily, depending on your choice.
 Like snapshots, backup images are saved to your account, and you can use backups to restore an existing Droplet or create new Droplets from that point in time.

-Unlike snapshots, backup images only remain in your account for 4 weeks.
+Unlike snapshots, backup images remain in your team temporarily.
+We retain weekly backups for four weeks, daily backups for seven days, and usage-based backups for a custom amount of time.
 To keep a backup indefinitely, convert the backup into a snapshot.

 Use Third-Party Tools for Partial Backups